 Our Child Protection and Safeguarding policies can be found here

-We are currently in the process of reviewing the implementation of our curriculum to ensure there is a much greater emphasis on the ‘powerful knowledge’ that children need to not only truly understand concepts, but also to enable them to apply the knowledge, offer informed explanations, make links and spot patterns.
+We have reviewed the implementation of our curriculum to ensure there is a much greater emphasis on the ‘powerful knowledge’ that children need to not only truly understand concepts, but also to enable them to apply this knowledge, offer informed explanations, make links and spot patterns.
 Crucially, it will also provide them with the essential foundations for the next part of their educational journey and beyond.